Heart disorders are the most common cause of an abnormal heart rhythm.

 Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG or EKG) is the main diagnostic procedure for detecting arrhythmias and determining their cause.
 This procedure provides a graphic representation of the electrical current producing each heartbeat.
 Usually, ECG records the heart rhythm for only a very short time.

-Because arrhythmias are often intermittent, a portable ECG monitor (called a Holter monitor Holter Monitor: Continuous ECG Readings A standard electrocardiograph (ECG) records the heart's electrical activity for only a few seconds.
-This can detect abnormalities that are constant; however, sometimes abnormal heart rhythms... read more or an event monitor Continuous Ambulatory Electrocardiography A standard electrocardiograph (ECG) records the heart's electrical activity for only a few seconds.
-This can detect abnormalities that are constant; however, sometimes abnormal heart rhythms... read more ) may be used to record heart rhythm continuously or when the wearer senses an abnormal heart rhythm and activates the monitor.
-This monitor, usually worn for 24 or 48 hours, can record sporadic arrhythmias as the person engages in normal daily activities.
-During the recording period, the person also keeps a diary of symptoms and activities, which are correlated with the arrhythmias.
+Because arrhythmias are often intermittent, a portable ECG monitor (called a Holter monitor Holter Monitor: Continuous ECG Readings or an event monitor Continuous Ambulatory Electrocardiography ) may be used to record heart rhythm continuously or when the wearer senses an abnormal heart rhythm and activates the monitor.
+These monitors may be worn for 24 or 48 hours or as long as 2 weeks, depending on the type of monitor and what disorders the doctor is looking for.
+All long-term monitors can record sporadic arrhythmias as the person engages in normal daily activities.
+During the recording period, the person also keeps a diary of symptoms and activities, so the doctor can see whether those symptoms are correlated with the arrhythmias.

 To detect dangerous arrhythmias that occur very infrequently, doctors sometimes implant a recording device under the skin below the left collarbone (clavicle).
 The device can be left in place for long periods.
 It electronically transmits stored recordings of abnormal heart rhythms painlessly through the skin.